liamswan/nova-pydrobox/README.md

 ## Configuration & Environment Setup

-Nova-PyDropbox uses environment variables for authentication.
+Nova-PyDrobox uses environment variables for authentication.
 To configure:

 1. **Dropbox API Credentials**:
    Create a `.env` file in your project root with the following content: